magicus/magicus.github.io/_posts/2010-11-16-airvideo-on-ubuntu-1010-maverick.md

 `
   8. Restart the bonjour service avahi by `sudo service avahi-daemon restart`
   9. That shoud be it!
 Now you should be able to find your server from the Air Video app, and you should be able to play videos on it by on-the-fly conversion, just if you had been using the server under Windows or Mac OS X.
- 10. (Starting the service automatically is left as an excercise for the reader; see [mbirth&#8217;s wiki](http://wiki.birth-online.de/know-how/hardware/apple-iphone/airvideo-server-linux) for a suggestion on how to do this.)
+ 10. (Starting the service automatically is left as an excercise for the reader; see [mbirth's wiki](http://wiki.birth-online.de/know-how/hardware/apple-iphone/airvideo-server-linux) for a suggestion on how to do this.)